Dvarkian/Tom-the-AI/README.md

 New response modules & capabilities to look forward to in future versions of Tom:

  - Timers & stopwatch capabilities.
- - Ability to execute terminal commands.
  - Automated module installation.
  - Releases and updates available on the Ubuntu apt repositories.
+ - Automatic addition of alias to \~/.bashrc on first load.

 Features I'm not currently planning to include in Tom, but that I'll consider adding if enough people are interested:

  - Windows support.
  - Easier discord setup (more on this below).
  - Command line interface.
+ - Ability to execute terminal commands.

 **Versioning:** Releases will follow a [semantic versioning format](http://semver.org/): `<major>.<minor>.<patch>`